 Installing gutter guards can make gutter installation more expensive, as it will involve materials per linear foot.
-Gutter guards prevent leaves, dirt, and debris from creating a blockage in the gutter system.
-High-quality gutter guards are resistant to rust and erosion, making them an ideal addition to a gutter replacement project.
+These guards prevent leaves, dirt, and debris from creating a blockage in the gutter system.
+High-quality guards are resistant to rust and erosion, making them an ideal addition to a gutter replacement project.

 Hangers provide additional support to guttering systems.
 Generally used in areas where climate includes snow or ice, hangers aren’t necessary for Australian homes with adequate fascia boarding.
 However, homeowners may decide to additionally install hangers which can further increase the costs of professional guttering projects.

 Prior to gutter replacement or installation, the fascia will also undergo inspection and if damaged, will require replacing.
 This can influence the service costs.